Torxed/chromecast/README.md

 ### namespace

 Namespace is the URN *(or URI/URL if you're more familiar with those terms)* in which you want to call or talk to.
 Lets say you want to talk to the YouTube app, you need a namespace URN of: `urn:x-cast:com.google.youtube.mdx` in order to let the chromecast know you want to talk to the YouTube app.
-All applications have their own URN's, and I don't know how you can find those other than [finding URN's in other libraries](https://github.com/home-assistant-libs/pychromecast/blob/0c1d904ab15b91922c8ac45cb7e6641201910578/pychromecast/controllers/plex.py#L178).
+All applications have their own URN's, and I don't know how you can find those other than [finding URN's in other libraries](https://github.com/home-assistant-libs/pychromecast/blob/0c1d904ab15b91922c8ac45cb7e6641201910578/pychromecast/controllers/plex.py#L178) or listening for the `namespaces` response when launching an app *(which requires you to know an app ID to launch)*.

 ### payload_type

 The payload type can be two different types, either `bytes` or `utf8` strings.
 I think chromecast supports both.
-But sticking to `utf8` strings are quite simple and works for most cases talking to the youtube app heh.
+But sticking to `utf8` strings are quite simple and works for most cases talking to the youtube and the generic media app heh.
 So keep the type `0` for `utf8` strings *(`1` for `bytes` payloads as a reference)*.

 ### payload_utf8